jkgnuamah/nece-lab/content/research/vr/index.md

 ---
 title: Virtual Reality in Neuroergonomics
-summary: This research seeks to develop information representations that map directly onto human intuitive processes by integrating and optimally presenting information based on human cognitive abilities and limitations.
+summary: This research seeks to provide new insights into the neural mechanisms underlying (1) training using virtual reality, and (2) therapeutic applications using virtual reality.
 tags:
 # - Information Visualization
 # date: "2020-04-27T00:00:00Z"